meshstyles/bash_downloaders/gofile/findings.md

 ### websiteToken

-is obtained via files.html and seems to be numerical currently but is now dynamically obtained
+is obtained via alljs.js and seems to be a constant number currently but it is dynamically obtained on the page itself.
+For that reason I belive it's best to also get it dynamically to reduce the chance of the script breaking if the value changes.

 ### Whats important for file downloads